Transforming school environments

-Volunteer mentors aren't just there when a pupil struggles with maths or English.
+City Year Mentors aren't just there when a pupil struggles with maths or English.
 They're the school super heroes, swooping in when friends can't sort out an argument or a child has no one to play with.
 They are someone pupils will remember - because they know each volunteer is there, just for them.

-Volunteer mentors have time to build trust and develop rapport with pupils - it means they reach an understanding of the individualised support that will help foster a child's strengths and overcome their particular challenges.
+City Year Mentors have time to build trust and develop rapport with pupils - it means they reach an understanding of the individualised support that will help foster a child's strengths and overcome their particular challenges.

 Let’s talk about City Year, the team in red in the morning,

 City Year is so convincing, ‘fired up’ is what they are shouting.